An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 By focusing on developing the whole writer from the mindset up.
 SSS adopts an incremental approach, allowing students to blossom at their own pace and develop writing confidence.

 And the parents?
-They can either watch the video lessons with the kids or take a separate course called Teaching Writing: Structure and Style, a teacher training course to help them understand the IEW methodology better.
+They can either watch the video lessons with the kids or take a separate course called Teaching Writing: Structure and Style, a teacher training course to help them understand the IEW methodology better and be able to support their kids.

 IEW Structure and Style 2A* is the level we just completed for 6th grade writing curriculum this year and we are moving on to level B year 1 next school year (with my rising 7th grader).